 Consider the incentive paradigm under which government operates.
 As a regulator, government most often hears from and interacts with the powerful global companies that are subject to agencies’ rules.
 Mobilised and well–positioned to impact policy making, industry pressure groups are able to influence the rule–making process much more directly than the dispersed general public, which lacks both the necessary knowledge and resources.

 Moreover, as a property owner itself, government has been notoriously irresponsible: derelict in its duties as the country’s largest environmental steward and principal landowner.
-Federally-owned land dominates particularly in the American West, where, through agencies like the Bureau of Land Management and the Forest Service, among several others, DC owns almost half of all land.
+Federally–owned land dominates particularly in the American West, where, through agencies like the Bureau of Land Management and the Forest Service, among several others, Washington owns almost half of all land.

 Deadbeat landlords